-In addition to interactions with non-targeted species as in the simple trophic triangle models described above, exploited populations are often embedded in a larger community where harvest of multiple species takes place (Hansen et al. 2015).
+In addition to interactions with non-targeted species as in the simple trophic triangle models described above, exploited populations are often embedded in a larger community in which harvest of multiple species takes place (Hansen et al. 2015).
 The tradeoffs between competing management goals for several co-occurring exploited species in recreational fisheries are often not considered; however, some notable exceptions do exist in commercial fisheries (e.g., Essington et al. 2015, Oken et al. 2016).
 Essington et al. (2015) used competing objectives for a predator fishery (Atlantic cod, Gadus morhua) and a forage species fishery (Atlantic herring, Clupea harengus) and showed how ecological interactions between the two and the market price of each species could be combined to determine the appropriate level of mortality for each species given specific management goals (maximizing combined profit of both species at equilibrium).
-Managers accounting for inter-specific interactions could leverage them to creatively achieve their goals and thereby reduce unexpected outcomes and decrease the probability of catastrophic regime shifts.
+Decision makers accounting for inter-specific interactions could leverage these dynamics to creatively achieve their goals and thereby reduce unexpected outcomes and decrease the probability of catastrophic regime shifts.

-Recreational fisheries are an ideal study system where managers can take advantage of inter-specific interactions to solve complex problems through an ecosystem-based or adaptive management approach.
+Recreational fisheries are ideal study systems where decision makers can take advantage of inter-specific interactions to solve complex problems through an ecosystem-based or adaptive management approach.
 Inland recreational fisheries are specifically amenable to these approaches because of their well-defined boundaries and widespread occurrence across the landscape, which allows for replication and comparison (Walters 1986).
-An adaptive approach using experimental management actions across many independent systems could allow managers to generate new knowledge about how to creatively manage these systems; however, this is not always feasible.
+An adaptive approach using experimental management actions across many independent systems could allow decision makers to generate new knowledge about how to creatively manage these systems; however, this is not always feasible.
 Management goals, in systems that have the potential to exhibit multiple stable states, often aim to maintain fisheries in the ‘desired’ stable state or the state in which the species most desired by anglers dominates the system.
 Although these desired stable states exist within a broader safe operating space, certain management interventions could result in shifts into ‘undesired’ states – or states outside a safe operating space.
-Managers are limited in the ways in which they can influence recreational fisheries (i.e., fishing regulations, stocking, effort limitation, habitat alteration, valuation), yet fisheries users have diverse goals.
-Given recreational fishery complexity, understanding and leveraging ecological interactions may allow managers to make the most of the limited tools at their disposal to keep systems within a safe operating space and to meet the diverse goals of recreational fishery users in the system (Carpenter et al. 2017).
+Decision makers are limited in the ways in which they can influence recreational fisheries (i.e., fishing regulations, stocking, effort limitation, habitat alteration, valuation), yet fisheries users have diverse goals.
+Given recreational fishery complexity, understanding and leveraging ecological interactions may allow decision makers to make the most of the limited tools at their disposal to keep systems within a safe operating space and to meet the diverse goals of recreational fishery users in the system (Carpenter et al. 2017).